 Solidarity with Palestinian decolonization requires mainstreaming the necessity of Palestinian liberation as a social justice, human rights, decolonial and feminist freedom struggle.

 Instead, we must affirm the full demands of the Palestinian people.
-These demands include, for instance, engaging in boycott, divestment and sanctions (BDS) on Israel water.
+These demands include, for instance, engaging in boycott, divestment and sanctions (BDS) on Israel until Palestinian refugees and their descendants achieve the right of return, and until